openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 * **Unified evaluation interface** builds on **criterion-based computation** to provide consistency.

 **Cross-ADR Dependencies:**
-* The runtime architecture defined in :doc:`ADR 0003: Runtime Architecture <../0003-runtime-architecture>` depends on all foundational decisions in this ADR, particularly the criterion framework and evaluation interface.
+* The runtime architecture defined in ``ADR 0003: Runtime Architecture`` depends on all foundational decisions in this ADR, particularly the criterion framework and evaluation interface.
 * The plugin discovery and evaluation engine components in ADR 0003 implement the abstract concepts defined in this ADR's criterion framework.

 Consequences